urban-tep/DDF-SDD/source/architecture/devel-env/index.rst

 Urban TEP supports the integration of thematic urban data processors with a development environment.
-The development environment shall support the local test and the procedure of packaging and deployment to a processing centre.
-The principle is that the development environment as well as the target cluster infrastructure provide common tools and frameworks already.
+The development environment shall support the local test and the procedure of packaging and deploying to a processing centre.
+The principle is that the development environment as well as the target cluster infrastructure provide common tools and frameworks.
 Users install only their delta in the development environment.
 They test the processor in this environment, then package and deploy only their delta.
-The processing centre provides the same tools and frameworks on the cluster infrastructure and makes available the processor in the WPS.
+The processing centre provides the same tools and frameworks on the cluster infrastructure and automatically integrates the processor into the WPS.

 The following figure depicts the approach.